What Is Peroneal Tendinosis?

 Risks and Complications

-If the tendinosis is not addressed, the tendon can tear.
-Also, weakness of the tendons can lead to an ankle sprain.
+If the tendinosis is not addressed, your tendon can tear.
+Also, weakness of the tendons can lead to an ankle sprain or chronic ankle instability, which can cause damage to the cartilage inside the ankle joint.

 What is the difference between tendinitis and tendinosis?

-Not much.
-Tendinitis implies that there is inflammation in the tendons.
+With tendinitis, there is acute inflammation of the tendons.
 This usually happens directly after an injury for a short period of time.
 Tendinosis is a chronic process

 of pain in the tendons that results in an enlargement and thickening of the tendon.